charlie-wong/coding-style/c/Naming.rst

 - Make names should have meaningful distinctions and try best make them pronounceable.
 - Make it clear, easy to read, write and understand, within reason.
 - Names should be descriptive, avoid abbreviation.
+- Give more context information in the names.

 Give as descriptive a name as possible, within reason.
 Do not worry about saving horizontal space as it is far more important to make your code immediately understandable by a new reader.

-Do not use abbreviations that are ambiguous or unfamiliar to readers outside your project, and do NOT abbreviate by deleting letters within a word.
-Note that certain universally-known abbreviations are OK, such as i for an iteration variable.
+Do not use abbreviations that are ambiguous or unfamiliar to readers outside your project, and do NOT **abbreviate** by deleting letters within a word.
+Note that certain universally-known abbreviations are OK, such as ``i`` for an iteration variable.

 .. code-block:: c